Kraanter/blackjack/notes.md

 	 	- Player loses
 	 - If the player has a total equal to the dealer
 	 	- Player gets their bet back
-	 - If the player has a total higher than the dealer ()
+	 - If the player has a total higher than the dealer
 	 	- Player gets double their bet

-NEEDS TESTS:
+ # Testing

  - Game State logic
  - Player hit/stand
  - Ending of game